EvgeniyShchoka/Transcriptomics-Tumor-infiltrating-MemoryBCells/README.md

 ### Single-cell

 Contains scripts for clusterization and description of tumour-infiltrating memory B cells in LUAD.
 The single-cell transcriptome data was obtained from Leader et al. [article](https://github.com/effiken/Leader_et_al) and are publically available.
-Data for single-cell data analysis were aligned by the authors of the article using Cell Ranger.
+Data for single-cell data analysis were aligned by the authors of the article using [Cell Ranger](https://www.10xgenomics.com/support/software/cell-ranger).
+Clusterization of cells was performed using [Seurat v4](https://satijalab.org/seurat/articles/get_started.html) package.
+GSEA was performed using [clusterProfiler](https://www.sciencedirect.com/science/article/pii/S2666675821000667) package.
+Identification of doublets was performed using [DoubletFinder](https://github.com/chris-mcginnis-ucsf/DoubletFinder) package.

 [**1_Labels.R**](/Single-cell/R_scripts/1_Labels.R)